 This design yields a very thin towel.
 Cost is a bit high for a single towel.

 Lightweight towel that's perfect for carrying to the beach because it folds down to a small size.
-Large towel measures 73 inches x 76 inches.
+Large, square towel measures 74 inches x 74 inches.
 Microfiber materials dry much more quickly than cotton.
 Works equally well for use at the beach or at home.
-2 styles available.

 Extremely thin towel.
 Price is pretty high for the large-size towel.